ugreg/connected-field-service/README.md

   <img src="imgs/provision-dynfs-phone.png">

-6. g once the signup is finished click `Set up`.
+6. After phone authentication is complete, you'll be given some important URLS that you should note down while the signup is finishing.
+Once the signup is finished click the `Set up` that appears.

   <img src="imgs/provision-dynfs-completed.png">